 All SCSBs offering the facility of making applications in public issuer shall also provide the facility to make applications using the UPI Mechanism.
-The Issuer will be required to appoint one of the SCSBs as a sponsor bank to act as a conduit between the Stock Exchanges and NPCI in order to facilitate the collection of requests and/or payment instructions of the Retail Individual Applicants into the UPI payment mechanism.
+The Issuer has appointed one of the SCSBs as a sponsor bank to act as a conduit between the Stock Exchange and NPCI in order to facilitate the collection of requests and/or payment instructions of the Retail

+Individual Applicants into the UPI payment mechanism.